fernandoantoniodantas/AspectPy/README.md

-# AspectPy 0.1 — Aspect-Oriented Programming for Python
+# AspectCompliance 0.1 — Aspect-Oriented Programming for Python

 AspectPy brings AspectJ-style pointcuts to Python using a simple, declarative and pythonic syntax.